-Motivated by "the varied status of wild steelhead stocks statewide, in conjunction with the increased expectations for resource managers to balance public interests towards conservation, tribal and non-tribal fisheries, economic stability as well as other social-cultural and environmental values," (SSMP 2008) WDFW developed a three-step plan to preserve steelhead.

-First, the Department completed a comprehensive scientific review of steelhead stocks to "lay the foundation for... improved management plans" (SSMP 2008).
+Motivated by "the varied status of wild steelhead stocks statewide, in conjunction with the increased expectations for resource managers to balance public interests towards conservation, tribal and non-tribal fisheries, economic stability as well as other social-cultural and environmental values," (Washington Department of Fish and Wildlife (WDFW), 2008) WDFW developed a three-step plan to preserve steelhead.
+First, the Department completed a comprehensive scientific review of steelhead stocks to "lay the foundation for... improved management plans" as described in the SSMP.
 That report is titled "Oncorhynchus mykiss: Assessment of Washington State's Anadromous Populations and Programs" by Scott & Gill 2008.